RIPE-NCC/ripe-atlas-sagan/README.md

 6
 ```

-You can let the parser guess the right type for you, though this incurrs a
+You can let the parser guess the right type for you, though this incurs a
 small performance penalty:

 ```python